Nick Schaus

 Nicholas Charles Schaus (born July 3, 1986) is an American professional ice hockey player who is currently an unrestricted free agent.
-He most recently playing for the Norfolk Admirals in the ECHL.
+He is most recently playing for the Norfolk Admirals in the ECHL.

 Playing career

 Undrafted, Schaus spent four years at UMass Lowell (Hockey East) from 2006–10, recording 65 points (10-55) and 220 penalty minutes in 148 career games.

 On March 22, 2010, he was signed as a free agent by the San Jose Sharks.
-After a season in the American Hockey League with Sharks affiliate, the Worcester Sharks, Schaus signed a one-year contract to remain in the AHL on July 5, 2011 with the Syracuse Crunch.
+After a season in the American Hockey League with Sharks affiliate, the Worcester Sharks, Schaus signed a one-year contract to remain in the AHL on July 5, 2011, with the Syracuse Crunch.

 Unable to earn an NHL contract, Schaus embarked on a European career, signing a contract with Norwegian club, the Stavanger Oilers for the 2013–14 season on February 8, 2013.
 Schaus made an immediate impact with the Oilers, helping the club win the Championship in earning playoff MVP honors.

 Schaus spent the 2014–15 season with German club, the Grizzly Adams Wolfsburg of the DEL.
-He helped the club reach the half final versus Champion Mannheim Eagles.
-Contributing 15 points in 45 games before opting to leave as a free agent at seasons end in signing with Austrian club, HC TWK Innsbruck on May 28, 2015.
+He helped the club reach the semi-final against the Champion Mannheim Eagles.
+Contributing 15 points in 45 games before opting to leave as a free agent at season's end in signing with Austrian club HC TWK Innsbruck on May 28, 2015.

 After a season in the Czech Extraliga with HC Dynamo Pardubice, Schaus garnered attention from the Kontinental Hockey League and signed with contending club, Metallurg Magnitogorsk, to a one-year deal on May 10, 2017.
 In the 2017–18 season, Schaus cemented a regular role on the blueline of Magnitogorsk and contributed with 3 goals and 12 points in 37 games before he was traded by the club, to Chinese competitors Kunlun Red Star, in exchange for Wojtek Wolski on December 14, 2017.

-As a free agent from Kunlun, Schaus continued in the KHL, agreeing to a one-year deal with Slovak club, HC Slovan Bratislava, on June 29, 2018.
+As a free agent from Kunlun, Schaus continued in the KHL, agreeing to a one-year deal with Slovak club HC Slovan Bratislava, on June 29, 2018.
 In the 2018–19 season, Schaus appeared in 10 games scoring 1 goal and 1 assist with Bratislava before opting to return to the Czech Extraliga with HC Kometa Brno on November 7, 2018.
 He registered 2 assists in 16 games with Brno, before rejoining his former club, Dynamo Pardubice, on January 11, 2019.

 On September 23, 2021, Schaus extended his career by returning to the ECHL and signing with the Norfolk Admirals for the 2021–22 season.